Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 I accepted a long time ago that Biden was never gonna fix this problem.

-It’s highly unlikely his administration would have ever admit to that type of failure…
+It’s highly unlikely his administration would ever admit to that type of failure…

-Which, again, is only even a failure because of unrealistic expectations.
+Which, again, is only a failure because of unrealistic expectations.

 And I’m 100% certain that it will only be more complicated with Trump.